Hecoin4545/Hecoin4545/README.md

 <h1 align="center">Hi 👋, I'm Het Shah</h1>
-<h3 align="center">Greetings, my name is Het, and I am a devoted student and accomplished web developer.
-My areas of expertise encompass a keen interest in the study of geopolitics, alongside my passion for table tennis and cricket.
-Presently, I am dedicating myself to the pursuit of mastering data science.
-To date, I have successfully designed and developed over 20 websites, showcasing my exceptional abilities in front-end development, as well as my proficiency in the intricacies of back-end programming.</h3>
+<h3 align="center">I am Het Shah, an individual driven by a passion for coding, geopolitics, and a profound desire to explore the global tapestry.
+With a career spanning over two years, I have established myself as a proficient full-stack web developer, having successfully crafted more than 20 websites that reflect my dedication to delivering outstanding digital solutions.

+My professional journey has evolved to embrace the dynamic fields of machine learning and data science, where I am actively engaged in continuous learning.
+I have achieved a notable 3-star rating in Python on HackerRank, underlining my coding expertise.

+Furthermore, my proficiency extends to key data manipulation libraries, namely Pandas and NumPy.
+These tools have empowered me to harness the potential of data for insightful analysis and informed decision-making.
+My current focus lies in mastering descriptive statistics, enhancing my data-driven capabilities.

+Beyond my professional endeavors, I find fulfillment in physical activities such as volleyball, table tennis, and cricket.
+These pursuits complement my holistic approach to personal and professional development, fostering a well-rounded and resilient character.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hecoin4545&label=Profile%20views&color=0e75b6&style=flat" alt="hecoin4545" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hecoin4545" alt="hecoin4545" /></a> </p>

-- 🔭 I’m currently working on [Portfolio](https://hecoin4545.github.io/hetshah/)
+- 🔭 I’m currently working on [Descriptive statistic]

-- 🌱 I’m currently learning **Python , Data Science**
+- 🌱 I’m currently learning ** Data Science**

 - 👯 I’m looking to collaborate on [Building Website](https://hecoin4545.github.io/manoj-mukund-narvane/)